Kmeakin/walrus-report/src/10-introduction.md

 behaviour of the program is not specified by the semantics of the language or the program being executed on.
-Undefined behaviour is common in the C and C++ programming languages, both because of variation in the specified behaviour of an operation on each platform (such as signed integer overflow or bitshifts by more than the bit-width, which vary according to the instruction set architecture), or because attempting to detect the erroneous condition at runtime would be excessively costly in terms of performance (such as checking
+Undefined behaviour is common in the C and C++ programming languages, both because of variation in the specified behaviour of an operation on each platform (such as signed integer overflow or bit-shifts by more than the bit-width, which vary according to the instruction set architecture), or because attempting to detect the erroneous condition at runtime would be excessively costly in terms of performance (such as checking